yskmt/kaggle-facebook/README.md

       * Calculate the difference in time between each bid and if it is smllaer then a certin thershold, then it is consideres wtihin a stretk.
+* Feature selection
+    * Student t-test
+    * Chi2 test
+    * Get the correlation among features and remove the one with high correlation.

 ## Outliers